Parihsz/RES/README.md

 # RES
-✖️⚡ A Fast & Comprehensive Math Library written in Lua
+✖️⚡ Fast and Comprehensive math libraries written in Lua

 ## Install